Social mobility in Japan: Bubble economy impact

+Impact of public policy on social mobility

 Furthermore, the implementation of public policies including employment policies, tax policies, and social security policies also contributed to a relatively equal class structure in Japanese society.
 First, in the 1960s, Japan's total unemployment rate remained at around 1% and raised to 1.3% after 1973.
 During this period, due to the drastic changes in the industrial structure, industries and enterprises kept upgrading and the unemployment during this period mainly consisted of structural unemployment.
 The employment measures were mainly aimed at consolidating the life-time employment system, protecting the disadvantaged groups, and improving the labor market.
 Second, Japan's progressive tax system also resulted in the redistribution effect of personal income tax.
 The Japanese tax system was characterized by a high tax threshold and a steep increase in tax progressivity, creating high tax rate for high-income classes and low tax rate for low-income classes.
 Lastly, Japan's social security system also contributed to income redistribution effect.
-In 1961, Japan had established a comprehensive social security system - "national health insurance and pension schemes", when all Japanese people were finally covered.
-The most significant effect of redistribution under the social insurance schemes is the subsistence guarantee of low-income and disable people.
+In 1961, Japan had established a comprehensive social security system – "national health insurance and pension schemes", when all Japanese people were finally covered.
+The most significant effect of redistribution under the social insurance schemes is the subsistence guarantee of low-income and disabled people.